 - General Special Education Studies

 - Mild to Moderate Disabilities: Differentiated and Inclusive Education

-- Severe Disabilities
+- · Severe Disabilities

+- Severe Disabilities: Emphasis in Autism Spectrum Disorders

 - Technology in Special Education

 Depending on the specific concentration, students complete 36 to 39 graduate credits for their master's degree.
 Students must work with a program adviser to develop a program of study that includes required and elective courses.